emscripten-core/emscripten/site/source/docs/building_from_source/configuring_emscripten_settings.rst

 .. comment ..
 The settings are now correct in the configuration file, but the paths and environment variables are not set in the command prompt/terminal. **HamishW** Follow up with Jukka on htis.

 After setting those paths, run ``emcc`` again.
 It should again perform the sanity checks to test the specified paths.
-There are further validation tests available at: :ref:`verifying-the-emscripten-environment`.
+There are further validation tests available at :ref:`verifying-the-emscripten-environment`.